 - Undiagnosed illnesses from serving in the Gulf War

-- Depression, anxiety, post-traumatic stress disorder (PTSD), and other psychiatric disabilities – whether or not they are combat-related
+- Depression, anxiety, post-traumatic stress disorder (PTSD), and other psychiatric disabilities (combat-related or not)

 - Heatstroke, frostbite, and other conditions related to exposure

-- Diabetes, ischemic heart disease, Parkinson’s disease, prostate cancer, and other disabilities caused by exposure to Agent Orange and other herbicides
+- Diabetes, ischemic heart disease, Parkinson’s disease, or prostate cancer

 The monetary compensation you receive will depend on your disability rating, which is a percentage between 0 and 100.
 This rating indicates the severity of a disability and how it affects someone’s ability to return to work and complete routine tasks.
-The percentage will depend on the type of condition and how serious it is.
+The percentage will depend on the type of condition and its severity.